WANT TO TRY ON SAMPLES FROM THE COMFORT OF YOUR OWN HOME? CLICK HERE!

 Conflict– The Ethica Diamond has no links with conflict, or humanitarian abuses, unlike mined diamonds.
 Even natural diamonds marketed as ‘conflict free’ are not 100% guaranteed to come from conflict-free mines, or be un-tainted by other human-rights issues.

-Cost– Many people are now aware that the powers within the diamond industry control the high price of natural diamonds, that they are artificially inflated with the aim of convincing the consumer that they are worth what they pay for them.
+Cost– Many people are now aware that there are powers within the diamond industry that control the high price of natural diamonds, that they are artificially inflated with the aim of convincing the consumer that they are worth what they pay for them.
 Natural diamonds retail for thousands and the price is often tens of thousands for a slightly bigger stone.
 The pricing structure is set by diamond producers.

 Please read our Diamond Buying Guide for a more in-depth look.